mandel94/building_NBA_database/README.md

 # building_NBA_database
 The aim of this project is the creation of a database of NBA statistics.
+Starting from web-scraping this wonderful basketball website (https://www.basketballreference.com/), the objective is to develop a program in Python that allows me to organize in a database all available statistics about players, teams and seasons.
+I would then organize the data in a RDBMS (MySQL), getting a historical NBA archive at my disposal for future sport analytics projects.

 Statistics are retrieved from the website https://www.basketball-reference.com/.
 This website is a great source of information relating NBA teams, players and seasons over the years.
 I would like to retrieve that information using web-scraping tools, with the objectives of:
-1. refactoring  that information to dataframes data structures.
+1. refactoring  that information into dataframes data structures;
-2. organizing the resulting data structures into a relational database.
+2. organizing the resulting data structures with a relational database management system.

 Tools:
   - Beautiful Soup (version 4.9.3) for web-scraping.
-  - MySQL (8.0.25 MySQL Community Server) for creating the database.
+  - MySQL (8.0.25 MySQL Community Server) for creating and managing the database.

 Programming Languages: